Jose C. Abriol

-Jose C. Abriol (February 4, 1918 – July 6, 2003) was a Filipino Catholic priest, linguist, and high official in the church in the Philippines.
-He was the first to translate the Catholic Bible into Tagalog, the native language for most Filipinos.
+José C. Abriol (February 4, 1918 – July 6, 2003) was a Filipino priest, linguist, and prelate of the Catholic Church.
+He was the first to translate the Catholic Bible into Tagalog, one of several major Philippine languages.

 Biography

 Abriol was ordained to the priesthood on May 14, 1942.
 He translated the Holy Bible from the original Hebrew and Greek.
-Apart from this, he also became the rector of the Manila Cathedral from 1962 to 1975, and at the same time was the chancellor of the Archdiocese of Manila.
+Apart from this, he also became rector of Manila Cathedral from 1962 to 1975, and at the same time was the chancellor of the Archdiocese of Manila.
 He was fluent in nine languages, namely Spanish, Latin, Greek, Hebrew, Italian, English, German, and Filipino (Tagalog).
 He served as a priest for sixty years and died at the age of 85.
 He is regarded as one of the "great intellectuals of the Philippine Church and the world."

 As a translator

 As a priest who yearned to propagate the Roman Catholic faith in the Philippines, Abriol wrote and translated hundreds of books and novenas into the Filipino language.
-Among his works are the very first translation of the complete books of the Catholic Bible into Tagalog (also known as Pilipino), literature on Roman Catholic Cathecism, the Order of Mass and the rest of the Roman Missal, and the Lectionary.
+Among his works are the very first translation of the complete books of the Catholic Bible into Tagalog (also known as Pilipino), literature on the Catechism, the Order of Mass and the rest of the Roman Missal, and the Lectionary.
 He translated the Holy Bible from the original Hebrew and Greek while serving as rector of the Cathedral of Manila, a period encompassing ten years of his life.
 From 1953 to 1963, he allotted five hours a day for this task.
-Among the 69 to 70 books he authored – excluding his other translation works – were lives of saints, prayers to the Virgin Mary, Sunday missals, the Via Crucis (or Way of the Cross), and the Siete Palabras (Spanish for the Seven Last Words of Christ).
-Before the year 2000, he was also able to finish his translation of Pope John Paul II's encyclical Fides et Ratio (Faith and Reason), which became Pananampalataya at Katwiran in Tagalog.
+Among the 69 to 70 books he authored – excluding his other translation works – were lives of saints, prayers to the Virgin Mary, Sunday missals, the Via Crucis (Way of the Cross), and the Siete Palabras (Seven Last Words of Christ).
+Before 2000, he was also able to finish his translation of Pope John Paul II's encyclical Fides et Ratio (Faith and Reason), which became Pananampalataya at Katwiran in Tagalog.